teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; Most elements in a SNIPSignature are positional and fixed SNIPSignature = [
         ; The actual signature or signatures.
+If this is a single signature, ; it's probably a threshold signature.
+Otherwise, it's probably ; a list containing one signature from each directory authority.
         SingleSig / MultiSig,

-        ; algorithm to use for the path througbh the merkle tree. d_alg : DigestAlgorithm,
+        ; algorithm to use for the path through the merkle tree. d_alg : DigestAlgorithm,
-        ; Path through merkle tree, possibly empty. merkle_path : MerklePath ,
+        ; Path through merkle tree, possibly empty. merkle_path : MerklePath,

         ; Lifespan information.
 This is included as part of the input ; to the hash algorithm for the signature.